 In order for windows and building openings to be effective in eliminating thermal bridging and heat loss, these openings need a reliable continuous insulation system to keep window perimeters secure and thermally efficient.

-The full GreenGirt CMH XO continuous insulation system, with integrated modular metal components.
+The full GreenGirt XO continuous insulation system, with integrated modular metal components.

 This innovative solution to thermal efficiency in windows exceeds building code requirements, such as ASHRAE 90.1, ASCE 7, IBC, IECC, and more, guaranteeing the highest-quality window system to meet your project’s needs.